Skip to Main Content

 • Pharmacy

-Ask your pharmacy to provide 2 labeled bottles for each medication that will be taken to school.
-Keep one container at home, and take one to school.
+Ask your pharmacy to provide 2 labeled containers for each medication – one for home and one for school

-Nonprescription medications (over the counter medicines) should be kept in their original bottles and labeled with child’s name, drug name, strength, dose, time, frequency, route, expiration date, and reasons for administration.
+Nonprescription or over-the-counter medicines should also be kept in their original container and labeled with your child’s name, dosing instructions, and reasons for use.

 Plan for special circumstances

-• Do not allow controlled substances to be self-administered or carried by a child.
+Never allow a medicine that is considered a controlled substance to be carried or given by a child.

 Field trips can be a challenge for storing and giving medicines.
-The key is to plan ahead for when and how the medicine will be given.
-Identify an adult who is willing and able to help your child, and give clear instructions.
+Plan ahead for when and how the medicine will be given during field trips.
+Identify an adult who can help your child.
 Make sure that the medicine can be stored safely.
-When possible, work with your doctor and pharmacist to see if a dose can be rescheduled.
+When possible, work with your health care provider and pharmacist to see if a dose can be rescheduled.

 Related Content